COMP126: Practical Web Design & Development for Everyone

 • All HTML and CSS must validate per W3C standards.

-• You must create your project's layout with CSS grid properties, flexbox properties, or a combination of the two.
+• You must create your project's layout with CSS grid, flexbox, or a combination of the two.
 Do not download a template from the Internet and submit part or all of it with a few minor modifications.
-This will be considered plagiarism and reported to the Honor Court accordingly.
+Do not ask ChatGPT or another generative AI tool to write you an entire website.
+If we discover or even strongly suspect that you've done either of these things, your project will be flagged for investigation by the Honor Court.

-• All text must be written by either you or your client (no borrowing filler text from the Internet).
+• All text must be purposeful and original to either you or your client.

-• No copyright violations: images and media must come from the public domain, be Creative Commons or otherwise licensed for reuse and sharing, or you must give credit to the original author of the media item you plan to use.
+• Images and media must come from the public domain, be Creative Commons or otherwise licensed for reuse and sharing, or you must give credit to the original author of the media item you plan to use via a caption.

 • There should be no broken links or missing images.